whoiscaerus/NewTeleBotFinal/TEST_RESULTS_FIX_COMPLETE.md

    - File didn't exist → script created placeholder → no real data
    - No command-line arguments support for custom paths

+5. **Database performance issues**
+   - Tests were creating/dropping DB schema for every single test (6400+ times)
+   - Caused excessive runtime and timeouts
+   - Forced use of SQLite in CI, ignoring Postgres

 ---

 ## ✅ What Was Fixed